CormacKinsella/Metagenomic-virus-host-prediction/README.md

 - This workflow can be used to identify viruses & cellular taxa in samples, and then pinpoint which possible host taxa occur at high prevalence alongisde viruses
 - Follow-up with statistical testing can establish whether these taxa are found at higher prevalence than in virus negative samples
 - Once computational prediction of a host is done, targeted validation is possible
 - The workflow assumes a eukaryotic host, and otherwise remains agnostic to host taxonomy.
-Though untested, it should also work for prokaryotes with minor changes
+Though untested, it should also work for prokaryotes with a minor change

 # Dependencies:
 Prerequisite programmes in $PATH: